-South American BMX development and specially in the leading country Chile, was very strong.
-The existing C.B.X. was transformed into the F.CBX. - Federacion Chilena de Bicicross and this organization was officialy recognized by the Chilian government in 1983!
+South American BMX developments and specially in the leading country Chile, was very strong.
+The existing C.B.X. was transformed into the F.CBX. - Federacion Chilena de Bicicross and this organization was officialy recognized by the Chilian government in 1983.
 The Executive President at the time was the excellent Mr. Ruy Barbosa, one of the first directors of the sport in Chile (at present-2001, president of the UCI-BMX Committee).
-Later that year, Chilian riders did win four world-championship titles during the first I.BMX.F.
+Later this year, Chilian riders did win four world-championship titles during the first I.BMX.F.
 World Championship at Dayton - Ohio in August 1982.
 These titles helped a lot promoting the sport in Chile.
 Getting organized in Chile is very hard, due to the fact this country is stretched out along a 4000 km long coastline.

 informed their members about BMX being a part of their organization from now on.
 The article was called "BMX is like a fever".
 The BDR would start with 2 Test-tracks as they called it, one at Bremen and one at Magstadt.
-Four more tracks were scheduled to be finished in 1982.
+Four more tracks were scheduled to be built in 1982.

 January 13th. letter received from Mrs. Denise Downs Barter - Director of Marketing at IHC (Premier helmets-USA).

 I helped them finding a contact (David Trigg in Holland) to import their helmets and they would help out promoting international BMX and Europe with their USA riders.

 January 22nd.
 Trip to Norway meeting Mr. Erik Green and Mr. Lars Forus as well as many Norwegian riders and parents.